jvdmr/mod_evasive/README.md

 ## DOSPageCount

-This is the threshhold for the number of requests for the same page (or URI) per page interval.
-Once the threshhold for that interval has been exceeded, the IP address of the client will be added to the blocking list.
+This is the threshold for the number of requests for the same page (or URI) per page interval.
+Once the threshold for that interval has been exceeded, the IP address of the client will be added to the blocking list.

 ## DOSSiteCount

-This is the threshhold for the total number of requests for any object by the same client on the same listener per site interval.
-Once the threshhold for that interval has been exceeded, the IP address of the client will be added to the blocking list.
+This is the threshold for the total number of requests for any object by the same client on the same listener per site interval.
+Once the threshold for that interval has been exceeded, the IP address of the client will be added to the blocking list.

 ## DOSPageInterval

-The interval for the page count threshhold; defaults to 1 second intervals.
+The interval for the page count threshold; defaults to 1 second intervals.

 ## DOSSiteInterval

-The interval for the site count threshhold; defaults to 1 second intervals.
+The interval for the site count threshold; defaults to 1 second intervals.

 ## DOSBlockingPeriod